Na In-woo: 2020–present: Career breakthrough and lead roles

 Later in March 2021, Na joined the KBS2 historical drama River Where the Moon Rises as its male lead from the 6th episode, replacing Ji Soo who dropped out from the series following bullying allegations made against him.
 Despite the last-minute substitutions and casting situations in the ongoing drama, Na's acting and chemistry with lead actress Kim So-hyun were well received by the audience.
 As Na's first lead role, Na was nominated at the 57th Baeksang Arts Awards in the Best New Actor – Television category.

 In May 2021, Na was confirmed as the male lead in the drama Jinxed at First with Seohyun.
 In July, he was selected as the MC of the web music program OUTNOW Unlimited (Note: Outnow Unlimited is a show for idol's comebacks.) airing on Playlist, Naver Now.

 In January 2022, Na became a fixed cast member of the season 4 of KBS2 reality show 2 Days & 1 Night.

 In July 2023, Na starred as the male lead in the crime drama Longing for You, portraying a police officer who sought revenge for his brother in his quest to capture a serial killer.

 In January 2024, Na appeared as the male lead for the fantasy revenge melodrama Marry My Husband alongside Park Min-young (as Kang Ji-won), where he portrays Yoo Ji-hyuk, the marketing manager of U&K Food and Kang Ji-won's biggest ally in her revenge.

 On January 25, 2024, Na's agency released a statement that the exclusive contract between Na and the agency was terminated on January 18 and that Na had left Cube.

+Personal life

+Military service

+In December 2024, Na's agency confirmed that he had been classified Grade 4 and assigned to supplementary service as a prospective social service worker.
+After remaining unsummoned for three years, he was transferred to wartime labor service under the long-term waiting provision.

+Under this classification, he is exempt from mandatory military service during peacetime but remains subject to mobilization during wartime or an equivalent national emergency.